 - diseases and conditions that affect the amount of calcium and certain acids in your body

-- urinary tract disorders or chronic inflammation of the bowel
+- chronic inflammation of the bowel

 Certain medications can also put you at higher risk of developing kidney stones.
 Among them are: